jakob-schuster/restrander-vignette/README.md

 make
 ```

-Configurations for several protocols come with the Restrander download, in the `config` directory:
+With your Restrander download, you've also received configurations for several protocols in the `config` directory.

 <table>
     <thead>